ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Your expression string should look like this: *"qSpecies" LIKE '%Pinus canariensis%'*  Click *OK* when you are done.
 1. In the *Rule Editing* dialog, you can also make changes to the color, size, and shape.
 1. Click the back button when you are done. ![alt text](./images/Tool_GoBack.PNG "Go Back button.")
+1. You may need to uncheck the box next to the *(no filter)* rule to see the results of our *Canary Pine* filter.

 Based on where the Canary Pines are in the city, where would you want to focus your monitoring efforts?
 Are there places you think might be impacted more quickly if a bark beetle came to the city?